amixaam/FileShare/readme.md

 ./fileshare
 ```

+When the server is ran, the console will display multiple addresses that can be used to access the server.
+Simply copy an adress and paste it into your browser to access the server.
+These adresses can also be sent to other people to allow them to access the server locally.

 ### CLI Usage

+The CLI provides a simple way to change the server's configuration and start the server.
+This overrides the configuration file.

 By default, the server will serve files from the `~/SharedFiles` directory.
 You can specify a different directory using the `-dir` flag.